Freebase vs. Salt Nicotine: What’s the Difference?

 • Best for: Vapers who want bigger clouds, bolder flavor, and a cigarette-like throat hit.

-Nicotine Salt
+Salt Nicotine

 Nicotine salt is made by combining nicotine with an organic acid to create a smoother, more stable form.
 It absorbs faster into the bloodstream, giving quicker satisfaction even at higher strengths (10–20 mg+).